-The City of Westminster's Stormwater Utility provides a wide range of services to the community to promote sustainability, environmental protection, and regulatory compliance.
+The City of Westminster's Stormwater Utility was established in 2001 and provides a wide range of services to the community to promote sustainability, environmental protection, capital improvements, asset management and regulatory compliance.
 These include:

-- Maintenance of existing city-owned drainage facilities (creek channels, pipes, inlets, manholes), - Funding for Capital improvements to the city-owned drainage system (creek channels, pipes, inlets, manholes), - Street sweeping, - Emergency response to flooding during and after significant storm events, - Emergency spill response and remediation for hazardous spills, - Household Hazardous Waste Pick-Up Program, - Public education and outreach, - Construction site inspection program, - Post-construction (detention pond) site inspection program, and - State MS4 permit compliance. - Floodplain Administration for compliance with FEMA and Army Corp regulations.
+- Maintenance of existing city-owned drainage facilities (creek channels, pipes, inlets, manholes), - Funding for capital improvements to the city-owned drainage system (creek channels, pipes, inlets, manholes), - Water quality monitoring of Big Dry Creek and Little Dry Creek, - Street sweeping, - Emergency response to flooding during and after significant storm events, - Emergency spill response and remediation for hazardous spills, - Household Hazardous Waste Pick-Up Program, - Public education and outreach, - Construction site inspection program, - Post-construction (detention pond) site inspection program, - State MS4 permit compliance; and - Floodplain Administration for compliance with FEMA and Army Corp regulations.

 The city's Stormwater Utility is funded from monthly fees charged to residents and businesses.
 The city's Geographic Information System (GIS) staff determine stormwater fees and maintain an inventory of both impervious surface areas and stormwater infrastructure (i.e., pipes, inlets, ponds, etc.) throughout the city.
 Residential single-family homes pay a \$6.00 flat fee, which forms the basis for all stormwater fees in the city.
 Considering the average home in Westminster has 3,100 square feet (sq. ft.) of impervious surface, other residential and commercial properties are billed \$1.94 per 1,000 sq. ft. of impervious surface (\$6.00 / 3100=.001935 1000 = \$1.94).
 Once these fees are calculated, the city's Utility Billing Division incorporates them into monthly water bills for each customer (residential and commercial).
-A recent survey of municipalities has placed Westminster in the lower 30th percentile in respect to fees, with Erie being the highest at \$25.00 per month.
+A recent survey of municipalities has placed Westminster in the lower third in respect to fees, with Erie being the highest at \$25.00 per month.

 These fees are deposited into the city's Storm Drainage Fund.
-This enterprise fund was created in 2001 to provide resources for the city to maintain the city's storm drainage system and comply with the requirements set forth in the state-administered Municipal Separate Stormwater System (MS4) permit.
+This enterprise fund was created in 2001 to provide resources to maintain the city's storm drainage system and comply with the requirements set forth in the state-administered Municipal Separate Stormwater System (MS4) permit.
 This permit is federally mandated in accordance with the Clean Water Act of 1972.
 Since the fund's creation, its use has been expanded to include sustainable operations, infrastructure investment and reinvestment, and activities to protect the city's waterways.

-This report highlights the value added to the community through the use of stormwater fees in 2022.
+This report highlights the value added to the community through the use of stormwater fees in 2023.